jhsieh731/cs262_wire_protocol/notebook_jocelyn.md

 2/6/25-2/9/25: Oops!
 I literally had the flu and a high grade fever, but don't worry I still made progress on this project because the grind never stops (even on your deathbed).
 Hooray.

+2/10/25: added config file for server, decided not to change how load responses works (so as to reduce response size as you load inevitably more).
+This is because it would lead to unclear handling of num_messages depending on where you call load_messages.
+If I have time I might just add another function to resolve this.
+Update timestamps when message status changes to delivered from pending.
+Redesign protocols to remove keys (much smaller).
+Move "response_type" to be "action" instead.
+Separate gui from client file.
+Refactor _create_response in msg_server (again) for cleaner code.

 jsonheader:
 "version"